DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-10-autocomplete-analytics.md

 ### Unknown issue

 A fair number of ‘failed searches’ result in no answer being picked.
 If the text captured is really short, we cannot easily tell what the issue was (or if there was an issue).
-We can see that  one user searched for a degree subject `arts` and then escaped out of the field.
+We can see that  one user searched for a degree subject ‘arts’ and then escaped out of the field.
 Were they searching for an arts subject?
-Or perhaps were typing in `Bachelor of arts` and realised they were in the wrong field?
+Or perhaps were typing in ‘Bachelor of arts’ and realised they were in the wrong field?
 We cannot know.